-Like Cyndi Lauper’s song “Manic Monday”, mania is a fun concept and can be used for a good laugh or to spice up conversation – or a pop song – when it doesn’t actually refer to actual mania.
+Like Cyndi Lauper’s song “Manic Monday”, mania is a fun concept and can be used for a good laugh to spice up conversation – or a pop song.
+That is when it doesn’t actually refer to actual mania.
 Then it’s not quite as funny, unfortunately.

 Just Another Manic Monday

-Fun, punchy song like most of her music and fun lyrics:
+Fun, punchy song like most of her music with fun lyrics:

 It’s just another manic Monday